CALL US FREE ON

 Nara

 Our sightseeing today takes us to Nara, Japan’s first permanent capital.
 One of the first sights we will experience is the thousands of sacred deer that roam freely through the city, and have learned to bow for treats!
 We visit the UNESCO World Heritage Site of Todaiji Temple.
 Founded in AD745, the vast temple took over 15 years to complete.
 The main hall houses a colossal bronze Buddha statue and remains the world’s largest wooden building.
-After a morning of sightseeing, we return to Osaka, where our afternoon has been left free to relax or possibly purchase some last-minute souvenirs.
+After a morning of sightseeing, we return to Osaka, where our afternoon has been left free.
+Later, we take a stroll through the neon lights and buzzing streets of Dotonburi district as we head to a local restaurant to enjoy our farewell dinner and a chance to reflect on our adventures.

 Included meals: